-A review of the staff register evidenced that one new staff member had been recruited since the previous inspection.
-A review of the personnel file for this staff member evidenced that relevant recruitment records had been sought; reviewed and stored as required.
+A review of the staff register evidenced that three new staff members had been recruited since the previous inspection.
+A review of the personnel files for these staff members evidenced that relevant recruitment records had been sought; reviewed and stored as required.

 There was evidence of job descriptions and induction checklists for the different staff roles.
 A review of records confirmed that if a professional qualification is a requirement of the post, a registration check is made with the appropriate professional regulatory body.